“But Pippa, you’re

 for the first time able

-to go back home, to
+to make it back home,

-her lovely daughter,
+To join her lovely daughter.

-game of hide-and-
+final game of hide-and-seek.

 The moment she realized